neektza/nikicajokic.me/_posts/2014-07-14-concurrency_primitives_and_abstractions.md

 ---
 layout: post
-title: "Concurrency primitives and abstractions in Ruby"
+title: Concurrency primitives and abstractions in Ruby
+excerpt: An overview (with examples) of Ruby's fundamental concurrency constructs, threads and fibers and how they relate to more complex concurrency abstractions
-tags: ruby concurrency threads fibers eventmachine celluloid
+tags: ruby concurrency threads fibers
 comments: true
 ---